Aephemora/aephemora.github.io/_posts/2021-01-08-chapter-three.md

 A little hide drum beats with sudden life for a second.
 A traveling man will give you trinkets for your hair.
 All the children run to trade for treasure!
 Balloons and bracelets and pony tales!
 With a neighbor who is being themself.
 Wearing the color of the sky as it reaches for the sea.
 Sharing in play and holding a moment of joy together.
 Such power in these feelings that thoughts only in the present may reside.
 The will to be anywhere else dissolved for a time.

-lost once again in a deep despair and rescued by the life of this place.
+Sunken once again into a deep despair and rescued by the life of this place.
 No one dances here they said.
-But I wanted to so my bahini told the children and they organized the gathering and brought their moms.
+But I wanted to so my bahini told the children and they organized the gathering and brought their mothers.
 I didn't think they were coming but they did.
 My aamaa sang and danced because she knew it would make me happy.
 And I hope it made her happy too.
 Everyone gives so much.
 I would have been lost still without them.

-Its like this because you asked to see the truth.
+It's like this because you asked to see the truth.
 But first you have to learn the truth about yourself.
-Its painful to rip apart everything you've built up to protect your heart from harm.
+It's painful to rip apart everything you've built up to protect your heart from harm.
 Probably more painful now then just feeling the pain initially instead of letting it stain your insides charcoal like the smoke plastered kitchen ceiling.
 Seeing and accepting your truth, looking into the hearts of your demons is like scrubbing the char off your tender flesh to see what has been lying underneath the whole time.

-love is losing yourself.
+Love is losing yourself.
 It is letting go completely and giving up.
 Seeing how the ego becomes greedy sometimes when it doesn't feel loved.
 Would I have learned this if i had stayed?
 I don't know.
 It would have been a lot different.
 I wish I hadn't been so selfish all this time.
 I feel so grateful for this clarity.
 Please let it stay through the hard times.

 Hearing the pigeons fly over my head - their wings cutting through the air.
 Blue and black nail polish.
 Letting the kids paint my fingernails and toes.
 It looks terrible but I love it.
 Nirgali, Anita, Acriti, Mausam and even Sarita being goofy and free.
 Sitting with Pinky in the sunlight and sharing sounds of affection.
 Thankful for the love people give.
 Thankful for the way Kobita looks at me.
 Like she wants me to know that she loves me.